Grand Erie District School Board: History

 The board was formed from the amalgamation of the Norfolk Board of Education, the Brant County Board of Education, and the Haldimand Board of Education in 1998.
-The announcement of the new board was made in September `997 as a part of the "Fewer School Boards Act."
+The announcement of the new board was made in September 1997 as a part of the "Fewer School Boards Act."
 This was based on a report created in 1996 by the Bob Rae government; who recommended the changes.
 While the board was officially established on January 1, 1998, many of the administrative positions lasted until the beginning of May in 1998.

-In 1998, under Progressive Conservative Premier Mike Harris' government, the way public schools were funded dramatically changed.
+In 1998, under Progressive Conservative Premier Mike Harris's government, the way public schools were funded dramatically changed.
 Among the changes, the province replaced local boards' power to levy taxes to fund schools with a centralized system of education grants.
 The new regime was accompanied by a law forcing school boards to adopt balanced budgets.
 These changes contributed to school closures and consolidations in the Grand Erie Board.